crocsg/MidiFlower_wifi/README.md

 # Configuration feature
-We use the ESP32 wifi to enable a Wifi  acces point named MidiFlower_XXXXXXXX.
+We use the ESP32 wifi to enable a Wifi  acces point named **MidiFlower_XXXXXXXX**.
-Use your mobile phone to connect to the acces point The configuration board can be reach on http://192.168.163.1.
+**The default password of the access point is 12345678** you can chage it in wifiap.cpp Use your mobile phone to connect to the acces point The configuration board can be reach on **http://192.168.163.1**.
 On Android phone you can access the configuration by using "Router Configuration" button in wifi channel parameters.

 with the web gui, you can configure :
 - Base BPM of generated music
 - Adapt a channel BPM from the base BPM (OFF x1 x2 x4)
 - Loop size from 8 notes to 128
-- Adapt channel filling (how much notes are stored in loop)
+- Adapt channel filling (how much notes are stored in loop 25%, 50%, 75%, 100%)
 - Choose a scale (Chromatic, Major, Pentatonic, Blues...)
 - Choose root scale note